Analysis | What voting rights provisions might Republicans support?

 But Republicans haven’t always been opposed to shoring up voting rights, and this bill contains provisions that are designed to appeal to them, like allowing voter ID laws.
-So while a vote this week is likely to fail, any voting reform that is going to get Republican votes in the future is going to need to take something into account.
+So while a vote this week is likely to fail, any voting change that is going to get Republican votes in the future is going to need to take something into account.

 Sen. Joe Manchin III (D-W. Va.), a co-sponsor of this bill, is adamantly opposed to ending the filibuster, though some Democrats hope his position could be softened after Republicans vote down his bill.
-If Manchin were to soften his stance, this might force Republicans, who want to preserve the filibuster, to soften their opposition to the voting rights.
+If Manchin were to soften his stance, this might force Republicans, w want to preserve the filibuster, to soften their opposition to the voting rights.

 This raises the question: Is there anything in this legislation that Republicans might support, based on their past positions?
 Let’s go through the highlights of the legislation.